Adaptive Cumulative Mass Calibration with Conformal Prediction: Classifier Calibration

-Computation proceeds as follows.
-On a validation set of size \(N\), for each example \(x\), form \(K\) nested highest-probability sets induced by the sorted predicted probabilities.
-Collect all such sets into \(\SC\) (so \(|\SC| = K N\)), partition the mass axis into bins with edges \(0 = t_0 < t_1 < \cdots < t_b = 1\), and assign each set \(S \in \SC\) to bin \(i\) by its cumulative probability (mass).
+\textbf{CMCE.} Let us introduce CMCE, another measure of calibration error that does not require specifying \(\alpha\) for computation.
+This measure is computed using binning, similarly to ECE and cw-ECE.
+For a validation set of size \(N\), we form, for each example \(x\), the \(K\) nested highest-probability sets induced by sorting the predicted probabilities.
+All such sets are collected into \(\SC\) (giving \(|\SC| = K N\)), and the mass axis is partitioned into \(b\) bins with edges \(0 = t_0 < t_1 < \cdots < t_b = 1\).
+Each set \(S \in \SC\) is assigned to bin \(j\) according to its cumulative mass.
+The number of bins \(b\) is a hyperparameter, chosen as in ECE and cw-ECE.

-Let \(\SC_i\) be the sets in bin \(i\).
-Within each bin, define (a) \(\mathrm{cov}(\SC_i)\) as the empirical coverage (the fraction of sets in \(\SC_i\) that contain the true label \(y\)), and (b) \(\mathrm{mass}(\SC_i)\) as the average cumulative mass of sets in \(\SC_i\).
-Define the \emph{cumulative mass calibration error (CMCE)} by
+Let \(\SC_j\) denote the collection of sets in bin \(j\).
+Within each bin, we compute two quantities.
+The \emph{empirical coverage} \(\mathrm{cov}(\SC_j)\) is the fraction of sets in \(\SC_j\) that contain the true label \(y\).
+The \emph{average cumulative mass} \(\mathrm{mass}(\SC_j)\) is the mean mass of sets in \(\SC_j\).
+The cumulative mass calibration error is